 Floating bus stops cause a lot of argument.
-They are a design where the bike lane along a main arterial road swerves behind a bus stop so bicyclists do not get stopped or wedged in by a bus stopping to pick up passengers.
+They are a design where the bike lane alongside a main arterial road passes behind a bus stop so bicyclists do not get stopped or wedged in by a bus stopping to pick up passengers.
 The bus stop ‘floats’ between two streams of traffic.
 Pedestrians need to step across the bike stream to get to the island where they wait for their bus.

 They are a cause of friction though.
 Particularly in terms of accessibility and equity.
 There are strong views that the design form is disabling because it places a fast traffic stream in front of pedestrians, specifically people with visual impairments and wheelchair users, who are simply trying to get to their bus stop on the pavement.